 The HP Sprocket app has lots of great features, including a gallery of frames that change with the season, the ability to combine multiple images in a collage, and an easy way to search your iPhone's gallery via location.

-One of the biggest headaches with even the best iPhone printers is remembering to keep them charged.
-But with the Kiipix Portable Mini Printer, you don't need to.
+Even the best iPhone printers generally need to be charged.
+But with the Kiipix Portable Mini Printer, you don't have to.
 You just have to crank it manually to get prints out, so no batteries or electricity are needed.

 So how does it work?
 Simply insert the Instax Mini film and open up the printer.
 Then turn the brightness of your iPhone to full, and place your iPhone on top of the printer.
 Push the button, turn the crank and watch your pictures roll out.
 This simplicity makes this the cheapest iPhone printer on our list, although note that the Instax film is quite costly.